emberjs/website/source/blog/2017-02-28-2017-ember-community-survey.html.md

 tags: Recent Posts
 ---

-The past year has been great time to work with the web, and an exciting one to be building applications with Ember.
+The past year has been a great time to work with the web, and an exciting one to be building applications with Ember.

 - Ember.js completed eight backward-compatible minor version releases in the